Antithetic multilevel Monte Carlo estimation for multi-dimensional SDEs without L\'{e}vy area simulation: European and Asian payoffs

 \subsection{European options}

-In the case of payoff which is a smooth function of the final state $x(T)$, taking $p\!=\!2$ in Lemma \ref{lemma:payoff}, $p\!=\!4$ in Lemma \ref{lemma:diff} and $p\!=\!2$ in Theorem \ref{thm:main}, immediately gives the result that the multilevel variance
+In the case of payoff which is a smooth function of the final state $x(T)$, taking $p = 2$ in Lemma \ref{lemmapayoff}, $p = 4$ in Lemma \ref{lemmadiff} and $p = 2$ in Theorem \ref{thmmain}, immediately gives the result that the multilevel variance

-has an $O(\D t^2)$ upper bound.
-This matches the convergence rate for the multilevel method for scalar SDEs using the standard first order Milstein discretisation, and is much better than the $O(\D t)$ convergence obtained with the Euler-Maruyama discretisation.
+has an $O(\Delta t^2)$ upper bound.
+This matches the convergence rate for the multilevel method for scalar SDEs using the standard first order Milstein discretisation, and is much better than the $O(\Delta t)$ convergence obtained with the Euler--Maruyama discretisation.

-However, very few financial payoff functions are twice differentiable on the entire domain $\RR^d$.
+However, very few financial payoff functions are twice differentiable on the entire domain $\mathbb{R}^d$.
 A more typical 2D example is a call option based on the minimum of two assets,

 which is piecewise linear, with a discontinuity in the gradient along the three lines $(s, K)$, $(K, s)$ and $(s, s)$ for $s \geq K$.